 Cold showers give your skin and hair a healthy glow

 If you’re convinced a cold shower is totally out of the question, you might want to rethink your philosophy.
-Because unlike the long list of benefits that come with taking a cold shower, the list of cons is surprisingly quite short.
+Unlike the long list of benefits that come with taking a cold shower, the list of cons is surprisingly quite short.

 The cons of cold showers: